cedadev/jasmin-help-hugo-hinode/content/docs/getting-started/present-ssh-key.md

   ## Linux

-  Some linux terminal and desktop environments provide an ssh-agent as a graphical application: consult the documentation for your system.
+  Some Linux terminal and desktop environments provide an `ssh-agent` as a graphical application: consult the documentation for your system.

-  A common one is `gnome-keyring-daemon`: check for this first in your list of processes: if it's there and running already, skip to the `ssh-add` command, rather than starting up another ssh-agent (which might then be ignored by the application you're trying to use).
+  A common one is `gnome-keyring-daemon`: check for this first in your list of processes: if it's there and running already, skip to the `ssh-add` command, rather than starting up another `ssh-agent` (which might then be ignored by the application you're trying to use).

   In the absence of an already-running process, you can use the following commands in a terminal session:

-  - Start the ssh-agent
+  - Start the `ssh-agent`

   {{<command user="user" host="localhost">}}
   eval $(ssh-agent -s)
   (out)Agent pid 94631
   {{</command>}}

-  If the agent starts successfully, a process id (pid) is returned as above.
+  If the agent starts successfully, a process ID (`pid`) is returned as above.

   - Load the key